Why Craving Change®?

 - $10.00 – $300.00 – private practice health care provider

 Because group work, works!
-You are encouraged to consider using the concepts and materials in Craving Change in your individual practice, however some of the advantages to offering the Craving Change program in a group format include:
+Please note that the resources included in your Complete Facilitator’s Kit include a 32-page Individual Counselling Guide with countless suggestions for incorporating the mindset and materials of Craving Change into your 1:1 clinical practice.
+Some of the advantages to offering the Craving Change program in a group format include:

 - Time and cost-saving benefits